 “Millicent Sarre is exceptional.
-A singing voice that could take on many genres, stage presence, intelligence, wit and a rare song-writing gift to be celebrated.” – Lisa Lanzi, Theatre Travels.
+A singing voice that could take on many genres, stage presence, intelligence, wit, and a rare song-writing gift to be celebrated.” – Lisa Lanzi, Theatre Travels.

-Her debut cabaret show 'Friendly Feminism for the Mild Mannered' debuted in the Adelaide Cabaret Fringe festival in June 2019, playing a sold-out, extended season and receiving a nomination for Best Cabaret in the 2019 Adelaide Theatre Guide Awards.
-Friendly Feminism then played a 2020 Adelaide Fringe Season at Gluttony, which saw another sold-out and extended season, and where it was a 4-time award winner, including a weekly award for Best Cabaret and the Holden Street Theatres Award.
+Mim has made a name for herself creating original cabaret work that centres feminist and activist themes.
+Her debut cabaret show 'Friendly Feminism for the Mild Mannered' debuted in the Adelaide Cabaret Fringe in June 2019, playing a sold-out, extended season and receiving a nomination for Best Cabaret in the 2019 Adelaide Theatre Guide Awards.
+'Friendly Feminism' then played a 2020 Adelaide Fringe Season at Gluttony, which saw another sold-out and extended season, and where it was a 4-time award winner, including a weekly award for Best Cabaret and the Holden Street Theatres Award.
+The Perth season of 'Friendly Feminism' in Perth's Fringe World 2021 saw another sold-out season for the show, where it received a weekly award for Best Cabaret.
 The album of the original music for the show was released in January 2020 and is available to download here.

-Mim is a passionate music theatre performer.
-She studied Music and Theatre at Graceland University, USA, before returning to her hometown of Adelaide, South Australia, where she has been actively involved in the music theatre scene.
-Her notable roles to date include Veronica Sawyer in Heathers the Musical (Segue Productions, 2019 - nominated for TASA Award for Best Female Performer in a Musical), Wendla Bergmann in Spring Awakening (Hills Musical Company 2017), Ivy in Ivy + Bean the Musical (The Gemini Collective, 2018 – Australian Premiere), and Audrey in Little Shop of Horrors (Graceland University, 2013).
+In addition to her work in cabaret, Mim is a passionate music theatre performer, having studied Music and Theatre at Graceland University, USA, and currently studying a Bachelor of Music Theatre at the Elder Conservatorium of Music.
+Her favourite music theatre roles to date include Veronica Sawyer in ''Heathers: the Musical' (Segue Productions, 2019 - nominated for TASA Award for Best Female Performer in a Musical), Wendla Bergmann in 'Spring Awakening' (Hills Musical Company 2017), Ivy in 'Ivy + Bean: the Musical' (The Gemini Collective, 2018 – Australian Premiere), and Audrey in 'Little Shop of Horrors' (Graceland University, 2013).